DGBQ/HubitatProjects-Public/README.md

 - Follow Hubitat conventions and include clear, well-commented code.
 - Review the 📄 Contributing Guide for process and style rules.

-> 🟡Please note that response times for reviews or merges may vary due to personal
->  and professional commitments, but all thoughtful contributions will be read and
-> appreciated.
-And yes, Ollie may supervise your work too—he gives it a solid 3 out of
->  5 dramatic flops.
+🟡Please note that response times for reviews or merges may vary due to personal   and professional commitments, but all thoughtful contributions will be read and appreciated.
+And yes, Ollie may supervise your work too—he gives it a solid 3 out of 5 dramatic flops.

-> 💡 Tip: Respecting attribution helps keep open-source projects like this thriving,
-> and it’s always fun to see how others experiment and build upon these drivers.
+💡 Tip: Respecting attribution helps keep open-source projects like this thriving, and it’s always fun to see how others experiment and build upon these drivers.

 ---

-## 📜 License & Versioning
+## ⚖️ License & Versioning License & Versioning

 - **License:** All projects in this repository are shared under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), which allows you to freely use, modify, and distribute the code while providing proper attribution.
 - **Versioning:** Each driver or app maintains its own `CHANGELOG.md` for version history.
 Please refer to the project-specific changelog for detailed release notes and updates.